Corinne Bonnet

-Corinne Bonnet is Professor of Greek History at the University of Toulouse, France.
+Corinne Bonnet is Professor of History of ancient religions at the Scuola Normale Superiore, Italy.

 She is known for her work on ancient Mediterranean history and religion.
-She is currently the Principal Investigator of the ERC Advanced Grant project Mapping Ancient Polytheisms.
+She has been the Principal Investigator of the ERC Advanced Grant project Mapping Ancient Polytheisms.

 Education

 Bonnet completed a degree in ancient history at the University of Liège in 1981.
 Her PhD, supervised by Jean Servais and Claude Baurain, was titled "Melqart.
 Cultes et mythes de l'Héraclès tyrien en Méditerranée" (Melquart.
 Cults and Myths of Tyrian Heracles in the Mediterranean) was awarded in 1987.

 Career

 Bonnet taught at University of Namur (Notre-Dame de la Paix) from 1981 until 1991.
 In 1990–91, she was a Humboldt Fellow at the University of Tübingen.
 Subsequently, she held positions at the Pontifical Biblical Institute, the University of Calabria and Roma Tre University.
 In 2002, she completed her habilitation at Pierre Mendès-France University under the direction of Colette Jourdain Annequin with the project "Le « grand atelier de la science ».
 Franz Cumont et l'Altertumswissenschaft.
 Héritage et émancipations.
 Des études universitaires à la première guerre mondiale (1888-1923)."'

 Since 2003, Bonnet has been Professor of Greek History at the University of Toulouse.
 She is deputy director of Labex SMS (Structuration des Mondes Sociaux), a social science research centre at the university which studies the structure of interpersonal and inter-organisational relationships.
 From October 2017 until September 2022, she is the Principal Investigator of the ERC project Mapping Ancient Polytheisms: Cult Epithets as an interface between religious systems and human agency.

+From January 2024 she is professor of History of ancient religions at the Scuola Normale Superiore.